HOUSE MANUAL (Everything you need to know, plus..)

 The switch for the outdoor path light (it gets dark in the country) is on the far wall of the living room.
 The switch for the dining room track lighting is where the cord enters the wall outlet.

-Phone books (the coloured Hornby one is especially useful) are in the drawers beside the couch.
+Phone books (the coloured Hornby one is especially useful) are in the drawers beside the games.

 POWER OUTAGES